s1-spoon/BIO312Final/README.md

 | *Sphaerodactylus townsendi*     | 933632       |
 | *Xenopus laevis*                | 8355         |

-### Create a BLAST database with single-isoform proteomes for BLAST to use for sorting and studying the 11 subject species
-1. RefSeq select was used to take into account gene experience filter out human proteins, since human genome is very large and contains a lot of information
-2. Longested isoform for other species

-### The following steps can only be done once.
+### Create BLAST Database by Filterring Out Desired Proteomes
+To created the BLAST database, I used RefSeq to filter out BLAST search sequence results by two bases: 1) Since human gene are very large and contains of information, I needed account for gene expression and filter out human proteins, and 2) I set the parameter to filter our the Longest isoform for the non-human species.

-Extract, uncompress, and concatenate the proteome files from ~bio312/lab03-s1-spoon.
-Copyright and credits for creating the proteome file belongs to Professor Joshua Rest, 2024.
+To repeat what I did, I used the following code to extract, uncompress, and concatenate the proteome files from ~bio312/lab03-s1-spoon.
+Copyright and credit for creating the proteome file belongs to Professor Joshua Rest, 2024.
+Note: that this step can only be performed once.
 ```
 cd ~/lab03-$MYGIT